China central bank to inject $91 billion to ease liquidity strains

-BEIJING China's central bank said on Tuesday it would inject more than 600 billion yuan (64.18 billion pound) to help ease a liquidity squeeze expected before the Lunar New Year in early February.
+BEIJING China's central bank said on Tuesday it would inject more than 600 billion yuan ($91.22 billion) to help ease a liquidity squeeze expected before the Lunar New Year in early February.

 The People's Bank of China (PBOC) will inject the funds via the three policy tools of the standing lending facility (SLF), medium-term lending facility (MLF) and pledged supplementary lending (PSL), it said in a statement on its website.